logwarp/logwarp-docker/README.md

 ## Branches

+- `master` branch contains the latest code, be aware of possible bugs on this branch.
-- `stable` branch on correspond to the last logwarp stable version.
+- `stable` branch on correspond to the last Wazuh stable version.

 ## Compatibility Matrix